-When comes to weeknight dinners, chicken is always the ingredient that comes to mind.
+When it comes to weeknight dinners, chicken is always the ingredient that comes to mind.
 In my household, we have chicken dinner at least once a week.
 They are always dependable and crowd-pleasing.
 Here, I’ve pulled together a list of Japanese chicken recipes that have been thoroughly approved by our readers and my family, including my two self-acclaimed food critic kiddos.

 With easy ingredients and fail-proof methods, each of these recipes is the workhorse of Japanese home cooks.
-You’ll find sweet and sour chicken meatballs, teriyaki chicken, butter shoyu chicken, crispy bite-size karaage fried chicken and more on the menu.
+You’ll find sweet and sour chicken meatballs, teriyaki chicken, butter shoyu chicken, crispy bite-size karaage fried chicken, and more on the menu.
 I hope they will be your favorites too!

-18 Best Japanese Chicken Recipes for Dinner Tonight
+20 Best Japanese Chicken Recipes for Dinner Tonight

 2. Miso Chicken

-Karaage is a very popular home cook dish in Japanese.
+Karaage is a very popular home cook dish in Japan.
 Because they are cut in bite-size pieces, it makes deep frying so much easier.
 Thanks to the potato starch, the chicken is fried to perfection with a crisp texture on the outside and super juicy and tender on the inside.
 It’s so good that you may want to fry up extra pieces for your bento lunch box.

 Consider this a Japanese version of chicken schnitzel.
 We use panko breadcrumbs for a lighter yet ultra-crispy exterior, and drizzle the chicken cutlet in tonkatsu sauce.
 Serve it with a simple salad or in a rice bowl!

 This gluten-free chicken katsu is coated with panko made with rice flour that yields a really crunchy texture.
-It is also oven-baked, which makes a healthier option than the original deep-fried katsu.
+It is also oven-baked, which makes it a healthier option than the original deep-fried katsu.
 Serve with homemade ponzu and grated daikon, it is easily a favorite chicken recipe you want to make frequently.